Funeral scheduled for two slain officers

 “Just feel heartbroken for the families.
 Totally heartbroken.
 Hopefully we can heal as a community.
 It’s terrible,” Berg said.

-The Wisconsin DOJ did not immediately respond to an email from The Chippewa Herald seeking additional information.
 The Wisconsin Department of Justice Division of Criminal Investigation is investigating the incident.
+DOJ staff did not immediately respond to an email from the Herald seeking additional information.

 Wisconsin law enforcement escorted the bodies from Minnesota to Wisconsin on Monday.
-Officers stood, and will stand, vigil by each officer's side until the services are complete.
+Officers stood and will continue to stand vigil by each officer's side until the services are complete.

-Breidenbach had five years of law enforcement experience, while Scheel had about one year of service under his belt.
+Breidenbach had five years of law enforcement experience, while Scheel had served for about one year.

 Current Chetek Police Chief Ron Ambrozaitis said Breidenbach was the department’s K9 therapy dog handler and had been with the force since 2019.